thortle/Twibot-20/README.md

 ### 7.3.
 When to use each format

-- **Hugging Face Disk format :** recommended for small-to-medium datasets, rapid prototyping, and when peak processing speed for common datasets operations is prioritized.
+- **Hugging Face disk format :** recommended for small-to-medium datasets, rapid prototyping, and when peak processing speed for common datasets operations is prioritized.
 - **Apache Parquet format :** recommended for large datasets, scenarios where disk space is limited, long-term archival, and interoperability with other data processing tools (Spark, Pandas, Dask).

 ### 7.4.
 Conclusion